merchise/xorns/worklog.rst

 Pending Tasks
 =============

-- Make a function for  una función en xorns que formatee correctamente la definición de un description list.
-En los glosarios funciona bien con una línea en blanco.
+-  Variables "clean-buffer-list-delay-general" and "clean-buffer-list-delay-special" looks like deprecated.

+- Make a function to format properly a description list definition.
+In glossaries it's possible a blank line, but not in normal definitions.

 - Better integrate `devhelp` using a command like `devhelp-word-at-point`, but for full terms; like `devhelp-identifier-at-point` that recognizes also